samadii/ChannelAutoCopy/README.md

-# Channel Auto Message Forward
+# Channel Auto Message Post

 A script to automate fowarding all new messages from one/many channel(s) to another channel(s), without the forwarded tag.